-If you love animals, have passion to care for them and also want to treat pets, such as birds, ferrets, dogs, cats and rabbits-then veterinary medicine as a career may suit your aptitude.
+If you love animals, have passion to care for them and also want to treat pets, such as birds, ferrets, dogs, cats and rabbits then Veterinary Medicine as Career may suit your aptitude.

 Veterinarians prevent, diagnose and treat diseases and disorders in animals and advise clients on the feeding, hygiene, housing and general care of animals.